EDTECH STRATEGIES: HOW TO IMPROVE PRIVATE SCHOOL ADMISSIONS

 These days, paper-based admissions are not the accessible, user-friendly portal that parents and students are looking for.
 There is a solution, however—upgrading to a secure and easy-to-use online admissions system.

 Frankly, moving any school’s admissions online is a great idea.
-You’ll eliminate hours of paperwork, keep parents and students informed during the admissions process, boost enrollment, ensure secure receipt of all submittals, and make it easier to review and process applications.
+You’ll eliminate hours of paperwork, keep parents and students informed during the admissions process, boost enrollment, ensure the secure receipt of all submittals, and make it easier to review and process applications.

 1) Save processing time